iluminato-tr/Group_project_repo/README.md

 #Run the application server

-Run the application server to start the population genetics web application.
+Before running the application server change the paths to files in the app.py, helper.py and chnage the database name and password in the database.py to start the population genetics web application.
+Once chnages have been made run the files in this order:
+1. database.py
+2. helper.py
+3. app.py

 This will launch the Flask development server, which hosts the web application locally on your machine.
 You will see the output in the terminal indicating that the server is running.

 2. Usage